 Open Letter to Governor Haslam: Please Sign

 Tennessee’s death penalty system is failing.
 It has consistently proven to be ineffective, unfair, and inaccurate.
-To date, 156 people have been freed from death rows across the country when evidence of their innocence emerged—three in Tennessee.
+To date, over 150 people have been freed from death rows across the country when evidence of their innocence emerged—three in Tennessee.
 The more we execute, the more likely it is that we will execute an innocent person, if we have not already.
 When a human life is at stake, there is simply no room for error.

 We also are concerned that the death penalty fails murder victims’ family members.
 We believe in policies that serve the needs of these families in the aftermath of a homicide and that promote healing.
 Yet there is growing evidence that the death penalty may do the opposite; it can prolong victims’ pain and delay healing while appeals and reversals force families to relive their trauma again and again.